PyMVPA/PyMVPA/doc/source/whoisusingit.rst

 Articles referring to PyMVPA
 ============================

+* :ref:`Schackman et al., Nature Reviews Neuroscience (2011) <SSS+11>`.
+The
+  integration of negative affect, pain and cognitive control in the cingulate cortex.

 * :ref:`Margulies et al., Magnetic Resonance Materials in Physics, Biology and Medicine (2010) <MBL+10>`: Resting developments: a review of fMRI